m3o/m3o-cloud/README.md

 ## How it Works

 M3O is built on existing public cloud infrastructure with managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform) and abstraction layer.
-We use the open source [Micro](https://github.com/micro/micro) as the base Cloud OS and use it to power all the [Services](https://github.com/micro/services), which are also open source.
+We host the open source [Micro](https://github.com/micro/micro) as the base Cloud OS and use it to power all the [Services](https://github.com/micro/services), which are also open source.

 We then have our own custom dev UX on top for which the source exists in this repo.